Did you know that eviction is the leading cause of homelessness?

 “United Way knows that our community won’t begin to see a difference in the crisis until we can stop more people from becoming homeless in the first place,” said Jon Fine, President and CEO of United Way of King County.
 “Through Home Base, we are working upstream by providing eviction prevention.
 This is a game-changer, and we’re so pleased the Seattle Mariners and King County Bar Association have stepped up in this big way.”

 Reducing the injustice of evictions is a huge step forward in preventing homelessness.
 And we can’t do it alone.
 Solving this crisis requires innovation and collaboration.
-We’re thankful to our partners and supporters for making King County a place were all people have homes.
+We’re thankful to our partners and supporters for making King County a place where all people have homes.